Tadashi: Enabling AI-Based Automated Code Generation With Guaranteed Correctness: Evaluation

+We provided correctness guarantees of the polyhedral method we developed for \TADASHI{} in Section~\ref{sec:legal}.
+However, we discuss in this section how we empirically do functional testing to assure the correct implementation of \TADASHI{}.
+We evaluated \TADASHI{} by applying a range of primitive (single) and composite (combined) transformations on kernels from the Polybench~\cite{reisinger2024matthiasjreisinger} benchmark suite.

-With the Random-RL agent successfully sampling the transformations, we verify the correct implementation of \tool{}.
-First, all Polybench benchmarks are compiled and executed with the small dataset\footnote{Using \verb!-DSMALL_DATASET!.} and with the output saved.\footnote{Using \verb!-DPOLYBENCH_DUMP_ARRAYS!.} In an entirely automated manner, we generate 3 random transformations using the Random-RL's agent (as described above), rollback the illegal ones, compile, run, and compare the output of the transformed program to the original.
-Post-inspect confirmed the outputs to be identical.
+To verify the correctness of implementation of \TADASHI{}, first, all Polybench benchmarks were compiled and executed with the small dataset\footnote{Using \verb!-DSMALL_DATASET!.} and with the output saved.\footnote{Using \verb!-DPOLYBENCH_DUMP_ARRAYS!.} In an automated manner, we generate 3 random transformations, rollback the illegal ones, compile, run, and compare the output of the transformed program to the original.
+Post-inspecting confirmed the outputs to be identical.